GateNLP/gateplugin-CorpusStats/doc-CorpusStatsTfIdfPR.md

 # CorpusStatsTfIdfPR Processing Resource

-This PR calculates the term frequencies (Tf) and document frequencies (Df) of terms in a corpus.
+This PR calculates the term frequencies (Tf, often also called total term frequencies, TTF) and document frequencies (Df) of terms over a whole  corpus.
 Terms could be words identified by Token annotations but any annotation can be used where the string for the term is either the document string covered by the annotation or the value of some feature in that annotation.